recapt-tech/recapt-tech.github.io/_pages/03-methodology.md

 ### Design Iteration

 We conducted a more thorough survey to understand what our customers like or dislike about our app.
-The survey wanted to assess the problem validity (do people care about financial management? do they want a tool to automate it? etc.) and solution validity (do people like the core features?
+The survey wanted to assess the problem validity (do people care about financial management?
+Do they want a tool to automate it? etc.) and solution validity (do people like the core features?
 Are any important features missing? etc.).

 The survey results indicated that 68.4% think that financial management is very important and  55.3% of respondents have practiced at least one form of financial management.
-Furthermore,   44.7% think that tracking expenses in details (line level) is very important and at least 39.5% keep a record of the original receipt while 31.6% keep the receipt and maintain a record of it.
+Furthermore,   44.7% think that tracking expenses in detail (line level) is very important and at least 39.5% keep a record of the original receipt while 31.6% keep the receipt and maintain a record of it.

 ![survey-results-for-user-action-with-receipts](/assets/content/survey-results-for-user-action-with-receipts.png)

-The results indicate a high preference for recording and tracking expenses, however, the survey revealed that the number one customer pain point (60.5%) find the process very time consuming and that it takes a lot of effort.
+The results indicate a high preference for recording and tracking expenses, however, the survey revealed that the number one customer pain point (60.5%) finds the process very time consuming and that it takes a lot of effort.

 In addition, the survey showed general positive reactions towards our initial prototype.
-89.5% of respondents thought that the automatic item detection feature was the most important feature, 36.8% thought that the customizable charts was most important while 44.7% favored the price comparison feature.
+89.5% of respondents thought that the automatic item detection feature was the most important feature, 36.8% thought that the customizable charts were most important while 44.7% favored the price comparison feature.
 The next figure shows the top most important features based on the survey results.

 ![survey-results-for-most-important-feature](/assets/content/survey-results-for-most-important-feature.png)